Rutgers Cancer Institute of New Jersey

 Do Not Resuscitate or Do Not Intubate

-A do not resuscitate (DNR) order instructs medical people not to bring you back to life.
-It comes into place if you stop breathing or your heart stops.
+A do not resuscitate (DNR) order instructs medical staff not to bring you back to life if your heart stops or you stop breathing.

-A do not intubate (DNI) order instructs medical people to not use a breathing tube.
+A do not intubate (DNI) order instructs medical staff to not use a breathing tube.
 The tube is needed to help you breathe.

 These orders are usually only made by people who are in end-of-life care.
 A doctor must sign the order before it will be carried out.